VinaGang/Seefood/README.md

 * User can scan the menu page using the camera feature
 * User can retrieve a virtual page of menu
 * User can click on food titles to view the images
+* User can click on Order button and put the items on a different order tab.
+For each item, there will be shown the price and calories.

 **Optional Nice-to-have Stories**